pranaybinju/maps_blog/blogs/2018/js_this.md

 ### Implicit Binding

-In browser the default binding for `this` is the `window` object.
+In the browser, the default binding for `this` is the `window` object.
 Check the example below

 ```javascript
 window.globalVar = 'I am a global';